Those musty smells in your basement could point to a hidden culprit behind your chronic health problems: mold.

 Support your energy, oxygen, and thyroid

 Mycotoxins can wreak havoc with your mitochondria.
 Dysfunctional mitochondria result in less cellular energy.
 And that decreases your ability to fight mold illness.
-Support your mitochondria with supplements specially designed to restore mitochondrial function.
+Support your mitochondria to restore mitochondrial function.
 (9, 28)

 Mold can also squelch your oxygen levels.
-Your mitochondria need oxygen to generate energy efficiently.
-Stabilized molecular oxygen supplements support mitochondrial function.
+Your mitochondria need oxygen to generate energy efficiently, so supporting your mitochondria will help.
 (29)

 Additionally, mold exposure can hamper thyroid gland function.
-Supporting it with supplemental iodine may be helpful.
+Supporting it may also be helpful.

 Support your liver